IN CHOOSING WHAT DANCE YOU WANT TO LEARN, YOU MIGHT CONSIDER THE FOLLOWING:

 A quick little triple step is added to accentuates the Cha Cha Cha sound in the music.

 Learning Mambo or Salsa first, will give you a head start on this dance.

 Nightclub is danced to slower contemporary music.

-The music has a soft, romantic feel to it.
+The songs are typically soft ballads.
 An example would be “The Lady in Red”.

 I would categorize it as a slow dance, but there are plenty of turns for the woman.

 A nice complement to swing dancing at a social event.

 The rhythm for this dance is the same throughout, making it a little easier to learn.

 It works well with Single Time Lindy Swing, so I teach them together.

 This dance has a little bounce to it.
 Get ready to move your feet!